Citizen-Knowledge-Graph/console/README.md

 npm run build
 ```

 Serve `index.html` with a local server.
 For instance via `npx http-server`, `python3 -m http.server` or a built-in server of your IDE.

 ## Feature ideas:
 - Backend can be switched out: in-browser session (default), remote triplestore, local java server, etc.
 - Frontend can be switched out: e.g. use Miro or Mural
+- Collaborative live sessions to get from post-it-tinkering to computable data structures fast and playful, along [this](https://medium.com/miro-engineering/exploring-structured-data-as-graphs-in-miro-880aa4051b70) line
+  - with autocomplete and merge-suggestions for ongoing vocabulary-consolidation, along [this](https://github.com/benjaminaaron/OntoEngine) line
 - Pull data in live from other sources
 - Use standards for exported Turtle, maybe [RDF Connect](https://github.com/rdf-connect)
 - Export an entire ready-to-execute implementation in different programming languages based on the flow graph